KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-11-Numerical-Integration-Gaussian-Hermite-Quadrature.md

 </p>

 <p>
-In numerical analysis, Gaussian-Hermite Quadrature is used to approximate the value of integrals of the following kind:
+In numerical analysis, <a href="https://en.wikipedia.org/wiki/Gauss%E2%80%93Hermite_quadrature" target="_blank">Gaussian-Hermite Quadrature</a> is used to approximate the value of integrals of the following kind:
 </p>

 \begin{equation}